 The program was organized successfully in the program hall of Sainik Awasiya Mahavidyalaya with a very significant participant turnout of 295 students.

 The school’s principal Mr. Shamim Anwar Shamim delivered the opening speech for the program.
-He praised the efforts of Cyber Security International Nepal to raise awareness about cyber security threats and challenges deeming an issued not to be ignored by students.
+He praised the efforts of Cyber Security International Nepal to raise awareness about cybersecurity threats and challenges deeming an issued not to be ignored by students.

 DSP Pashupati Raya from Nepal Police Crime Investigation Bureau also took a short session with the students.
 He came up with more practical implications of misuse of the cyberspace citing its consequences a culprit can face.
 He also presented many real cases where people have got into trouble unknowingly.
 He informed that social media is the sector in which almost 90% of the cybercrime incidents take place in Nepal.
-So, DSP Raya urged the students to be aware about sharing information in the social media and be careful about using the cyberspace.
+So, DSP Raya urged the students to be aware of sharing information in social media and be careful about using the cyberspace.

 The students were enthusiastic throughout the program, expressing their excitement of being a part of such a program.
 They were quite interactive in the application showing their agreement to various ideas and knowledge shared by the experts.
 The teachers of Computer Science in the school were also present in the program, terming it as a new, successful and very productive session in informing students about cybersecurity.
 The college administration also expressed willingness to organize a few more meetings from CSI Nepal shortly.